 The closing or completion day is the day the title is transferred to the new buyer and they take legal possession of the property.

 You will need to select a lawyer to help you complete the sale.
-If you do not have a lawyer, we can provide recommendations, and provide the lawyer with a signed copy of the contract.
-As closing day nears, we and the lender will monitor the progress of your transaction to ensure there are no last minute issues or concerns.
+If you do not have a lawyer, I can provide recommendations, and provide the lawyer with a signed copy of the contract.
+As closing day nears, myself and the lender will monitor the progress of your transaction to ensure there are no last minute issues or concerns.
 You will need to arrange to meet with your legal counsel before the completion date to review and sign documents.
 Remember to bring photo identification and a personal cheque to this meeting to pay for legal costs.

 Completion (Closing) Day